Disclaimer: This is Untrue.

 *Attribution: http://en.wikipedia.org/wiki/File:Astasahasrika_Prajnaparamita_Victory_Over_Mara.jpeg

-In contrast, (C) Later Matted Style's short matted (frizzy) hair came from the 32 Signs of the Great Man from the Digha Nikaya, which would be edited later than Sutta Nipata.
+In contrast, the short matted (frizzy) hair in the (C) Later Matted Style originates from the 32 Signs of the Great Man in the Digha Nikaya, which was likely edited later than the Sutta Nipata.

-* "Physical Ccharacteristics of the Buddha in Wikipedia" https://en.wikipedia.org/wiki/Physical_characteristics_of_the_Buddha
+* "Physical Ccharacteristics of the Buddha on Wikipedia" https://en.wikipedia.org/wiki/Physical_characteristics_of_the_Buddha

 Buddhist Monks with Shaved Heads